FROZEN SHOULDER TREATMENT

 - Focus on range of motion in the frozen stage (e.g., strengthening exercises, manual therapy)

-- Focus on exercises and rehabilitation in the recovery stage to restore range of motion and function
+- Focus on frozen shoulder exercises and rehabilitation in the recovery stage to restore range of motion and function

 - Recovery takes time and success depends upon participation in the treatment plan provided by your physiotherapist.